Full-time: 3 years, Part-time: Up to 6 years

 Study a progressive, challenging course which focuses on the latest advances in medical research aimed at preventing ill health and prolonging life.

-- Our BSc (Hons) Biomedical Health course will receive accreditation from the Royal Society of Biology on graduation of its first cohort in 2019, demonstrating quality and a high professional standard
+- This course is accredited by the Royal Society of Biology, demonstrating quality and a high professional standard

 - Gain a sound understanding of how the human body is regulated and the biological aspects of disease and illness